elpeix/kaa/README.md

 ### Requirements

-- pyYaml for OpenApi output
+- (optional) pyYaml for OpenApi output: It is not required.
+  If it is not installed, OpenApi always returns a JSON response.

 ### Install